Glumboi/GlumSak/README.md

   # Beta 1.1:
     - Custom shader links file support added!
     - Users now have to set a links file in the settings for shaders to work
-    - Documentation on how to do your own shader file soon (you can get mine from a place ya'll should know)
+    - Documentation on how to do your own shader file soon (you can get mine from a place ya'll should know)+
+  # Beta 1.1.1:
+    - Made it so you can't resize the Mainwindow

 # What is GlumSak?
 This project originally was a joke and I never thought that I'll do this some day.